trdunsworth/drddatascience/posts/20250917/index.html.md

 #### The next Stochastic level

 Additionally, because of the nature of Primary {{< acr PSAP >}}s, there is an additional level of stochasticity regarding how the call for service arrives to the centre.
-Calls may arrive from 9-1-1 telephone lines, administrative, non-emergency, lines, SMS text messages, {{< acr TDD >}}/{{< acr TTY >}} devices, radio communications from officers, or even public walk-ups for centres that have a window for the public, like the county that I live in.
+Calls may arrive from 9-1-1 telephone lines, administrative, non-emergency, lines, {{< acr SMS >}} text messages, {{< acr TDD >}}/{{< acr TTY >}} devices, radio communications from officers, or even public walk-ups for centres that have a window for the public, like the county that I live in.
+This additional stochasticity can magnify the challenges for both forecasting and queue development.
+So, when we're trying to build models to describe this behaviour, we have to account for the additional factors that are present.

+### Application to the Dissertation

+In my dissertation, I wanted to examine how to forecast inbound call volumes for PSAPs because it's the first stage in a larger body of work that I hope to complete.
+I want to find a forecasting model that works